ezweave/pretty-functional/chapters/one/one.md

 I can't really (or easily) analyze your code programmatically to see if it is functional.

-To run the tests (from the root of the repo) simply type:
+To run the tests (from the root of the repository) simply type:

 ```bash
 jest chapters/one/exerciseOne.spec.ts